The Constitution of the Student Polity

 - A member of the Delegate Council may submit to the Delegate Council a petition of impeachment.
 This petition must include the signatures of at least three-fourths (3/4) of the members of the Delegate Council and a list of charges.

-- A polity wide vote must be held, and at the concurrence of at least two-thirds (2/3) of those voting, the Officer shall be removed.
-The minimum number of ballots which must be cast for this type of vote to be valid is one hundred (100) Polity members.
+- A polity wide vote must be held, and, at the concurrence of at least two-thirds (2/3) of those voting, the Officer shall be removed.
+This vote shall follow the same procedures as the election voting.
+The minimum number of votes in favor of impeachment in order for the vote to be valid is one-tenth (1/10) of the polity.
+The Officer being impeached cannot vote.

-- The Automatic Process begins if a Delegate or Officer of the Delegate council has:
+- The Automatic Process begins if a Member:

-- Missed four consecutive scheduled Delegate Council Meetings and is a Delegate.
+- Missed three (3) consecutive scheduled Delegate Council Meetings and is a Delegate.

-- The Polity Attorney shall place on the agenda a hearing of impeachment concerning the Delegate or Officer who has triggered the Automatic Process as described above.
+- The Polity Attorney shall place on the agenda of the following meeting after a member has triggered the automatic process a hearing of impeachment concerning the Delegate or Officer who has triggered the Automatic Process as described above.

 - At this hearing the Polity Attorney will present to the Delegate Council the reason why the Automatic Process has been begun.